Praveen4283/servicefix/README.md

 - 🔔 **Notification System**: Created standardized notification utilities for consistent messaging
 - 🚀 **Build Process**: Enhanced backend build process with production-optimized scripts
 - 🗃️ **Storage Integration**: Consolidated Supabase client initialization for more reliable file operations
+- 🔄 **Settings Page**: Fixed all functionality in the Settings page with proper API integration and consistent notification handling
+- 🗄️ **Database Schema**: Added default entries for all settings categories in the Supabase database to ensure proper data persistence
+- 🔄 **API Integration**: Replaced mock data with real API service calls throughout the frontend for settings management
+- 🔔 **Notification System**: Improved notification consistency by using the global notification manager across all settings components
+- 💾 **Settings State**: Enhanced change detection across all settings tabs to properly enable save buttons when values are modified
+- 🔔 **Notification System Fixes**: Enhanced notification system with proper localStorage cleanup on logout, improved data synchronization between backend and frontend, and multi-stage retry logic for pagination discrepancies
+- 🧠 **Smart Notification Fetching**: Added intelligent retry logic when backend pagination data indicates more notifications exist than are initially returned
+- 🗄️ **Local Storage Management**: Improved localStorage synchronization with React state to prevent notification state mismatches

 ## Features